amirabbasasadi/amirabbasasadi.github.io/about.markdown

     - Image Processing using OpenCV
     - Text mining & Web scrapping

-- Familiar with **R** for statistical models and data visualization
+- Familiar with **R** for using statistical models and data visualization
 - **SQL**
 - **Linux**, basic **Bash** script
 - Git